DeveloperDunne/Space-Quiz/README.md

  ### Bugs solved:

  - When I ran my Javascript code through JShint I got a few warnings about using 'let' and 'const'.
-I saw advice from the slack community who told me to include (/*jshint esversion: 6 */) at the top of my code and that solved the problem.
+I saw advice from the Slack community which told me to include (/*jshint esversion: 6 */) at the top of my code and that solved the problem.

 ### Unfixed Bugs:

-- I am unsure as to why however since switching form CodeAnywhere to VS code it seem that it show 2 contributors on GitHub rather than one, this is even though it is just myself working on the project.
+- I am unsure as to why however since switching from CodeAnywhere to VS code it seems that it shows 2 contributors on GitHub rather than one, this is even though it is just myself working on the project.

-- There was a warnng on JShint regarding functions in loops, I discussed this with my mentor and other students who advised that this wasnt an issue.
+- There was a warning on JShint regarding functions in loops, I discussed this with my mentor and other students who advised that this wasn't an issue.

  <br>